Mortadella vs Bologna sausage - Health impact and Nutrition Comparison

 Keto

 Bologna sausage and mortadella can be eaten on a keto diet.
-They are low in carbs and glycemic index, and they are mostly made of protein and fats when it comes to their macronutrient composition.
-However, it is important to mention that the sodium content should be taken in consideration while consuming these foods.
+They are low in carbs and glycemic index and mostly made of protein and fats regarding their macronutrient composition.
+However, it is essential to mention that the sodium content should be considered while consuming these foods.
 In addition to that, mortadella and bologna sausage are usually associated with different condiments and toppings like mustard, mayo, ketchup, pickles, and cheeses.
 These all increase the levels of salt and sometimes carbs.

 Health impacts

-Processed meat similar to red meat has negative effects on the cardiovascular system and overall metabolic system.
-It is important to mention that processed meat such as bologna sausage and mortadella has worse effects on the cardiovascular health and metabolic system than red meat itself.
-Consuming processed meat is associated with negative effects on cardiovascular health and an increased risk of developing type 2 diabetes.
-The main effectors of these problems are fats, trans fats, cholesterol, added sodium, and nitrites.
-(1)
+Like red meat, processed meat has adverse effects on the cardiovascular and overall metabolic systems.
+It is essential to mention that processed meat such as bologna sausage and mortadella has worse effects on the cardiovascular health and metabolic system than red meat itself.
+Consuming processed meat negatively affects cardiovascular health and increases the risk of developing type 2 diabetes.
+The main effectors of these problems are fats, trans fats, cholesterol, added sodium, and nitrates (1).

-The nitrite levels present in bologna sausage and mortadella are a big risk factor for metabolic disorders.
-Nitrites and their metabolites are associated with different metabolic disorders such as type 1 diabetes in children, endothelial dysfunction, insulin resistance, and type 2 diabetes in adults.
+The nitrite levels in bologna sausage and mortadella are a significant risk factor for metabolic disorders.
+Nitrites and their metabolites are associated with different metabolic disorders, such as type 1 diabetes in children, endothelial dysfunction, insulin resistance, and type 2 diabetes in adults.
 Nitrites are usually added as preservatives in processed meats.
 (2) (3) (4) (5) (6)

 Cancer

-Often mortadella and bologna sausage is smoked with charcoal which increases polycyclic hydrocarbons, one of the leading causes of developing various types of cancer.
-Thus, it is important to refrain from consuming smoked meat due to its association with increased cancer risks.
+Often mortadella and bologna sausage are smoked with charcoal which increases polycyclic hydrocarbons, one of the leading causes of developing various types of cancer.
+Thus, avoiding consuming smoked meat is essential due to its increased cancer risks.
 (7)

 Healthier alternatives